pat-nel87/pat-nel87.github.io/content/about.md

 Implementing GitOps workflows with Flux, bringing declarative infrastructure and application management to teams embracing continuous delivery.

-What sets me apart is my ability to jump into complex, unfamiliar legacy systems—understanding their intricacies, improving them incrementally, and guiding organizations through a structured migration.
+What sets me apart is my ability to jump into complex, unfamiliar legacy systems, understanding their intricacies, improving them incrementally, and guiding organizations through a structured migration.
 Whether it’s refactoring ancient shell scripts, debugging deeply embedded C++ code, or containerizing legacy services, I excel at bridging the gap between old and new.
-My goal is always to leave things better than I found them—building sustainable, forward-thinking solutions that empower teams and drive long-term efficiency.
+My goal is always to leave things better than I found them, building sustainable, forward-thinking solutions that empower teams and drive long-term efficiency.

 ## My Goals
 Looking ahead, I'm deeply interested in quantum computing, embedded systems, and advanced hardware projects, particularly focusing on how these areas intersect with DevOps, cloud infrastructure, and machine learning.
 My goal is to deepen my understanding and expertise in integrating these technologies, continually broadening my skill set to build robust, efficient, and innovative solutions that bridge traditional DevOps practices with emerging hardware and software paradigms.